 QUESTION: "How much

 from Ft.
-Lauderdale to Andros Island; local van and boat transportation in
+Lauderdale to the Bahamas, local van and boat transportation in

-the Bahamas, and one night shared lodging (May 17) in Ft.
+the Bahamas, and one night shared lodging in Ft.
 Lauderdale.
-In addition to
+Clemson

 QUESTION: "How do I

-QUESTION: "Is there a deadline for registering?"
-ANSWER:
+QUESTION: "Is there a deadline for applying and registering?"

-You should register for the course as soon as possible because enrollment
+You should apply and register as soon as possible because enrollment is

-like to take the course, but the course is already full.
-What can I
+to take the course, but missed the deadline.
+What can I do?"

 you have any unanswered questions, please email Dr. Jim Castle at firstname.lastname@example.org or call 656-5015.